 Service-learning classes reinforce Madison Metropolitan School District's Strategic Framework in three ways:

 STUDENT LEARNING is enhanced because learning takes on a relevance and importance, in the process of providing a service to others.
-Service-learning also includes a wide variety of teaching and learning styles, and pomotes critical thinking and reflection.
+Service-learning also includes a wide variety of teaching and learning styles, and promotes critical thinking and reflection.

 STUDENT ENGAGEMENT is increased because all students can participate.
 In contrast to programs designed for students with specific talents or interests, service-learning classes are for all students.
 As Martin Luther King said: "Everybody can be great, because everybody can serve."